DanyelleH/PathoMap/README.md

 	1. Access Disease information by searching Disease name

-	2. Symtom analysis from users plain text query, returning a ranked list of Differentials ( In Progress)
+	2. Symtom analysis from users plain text query, returning a ranked list of Differentials

 	3. Ability to store readings for quick access later.